Njorda/njorda.github.io/content/posts/2025-08-31-vespa-match-phase.md

 }
 ```

-We get a very different result.
+We get very different results.
 The interesting parts are:

-1) We get different results
+- We only added a extra `contains "AI"`
+- Different top result.
-2) The first query gives a lot lower ranking score, why did not the correct one get chosen as in the second example.
+- The first query yields a much lower relevance score.
+Why didn’t the “correct” one win like in the second example?

+The culprit: match-phase and graceful degradation

-If we look futher we can set an important difference if we compare the coverage.
-When we add the contains AI term the search becomes [`degrade`](https://docs.vespa.ai/en/graceful-degradation.html#match-phase-degradation) due to the [match-phase](https://docs.vespa.ai/en/reference/schema-reference.html#match-phase):
+If we compare the coverage, adding the `contains "AI"` term makes the search [degrade](https://docs.vespa.ai/en/graceful-degradation.html#match-phase-degradation) due to [match-phase](https://docs.vespa.ai/en/reference/schema-reference.html#match-phase):

 ```json
         "coverage": {